Keats/vincentprouillet/content/articles/introducing-people-to-gulp.md

 Before modifying the file, let's think at what we will need:

 - sass compiler (gulp-sass)
-- something to reload the page (gulp-connect)
+- something to reload the page (browsersync)
 - coffeescript linter (gulp-coffeelint)
 - coffeescript compiler (gulp-coffee)
 - concat files (gulp-concat)